michaelreichmann/OSC_Send/README.md

 [^1]: The host is set to *127.0.0.1* and the port is set to *5555* by default.
 [^2]: Only *int* and *float* is supported at the moment.
+[^3]: Part of this devices is taken from [this thread in the Cycling'74 forum.](https://cycling74.com/forums/is-it-possible-to-print-the-name-of-a-locator-as-the-playhead-passes-by-in-max)